QuentinVincenot/data-cleaning/README.md

 Some feature like `Name` permit to identify data points in the dataset.
 However, this value can be **missing** soometimes, and analysis that requires identification or relationships are difficult to proceed in these cases.
 Then, deleting these single observations help you narrow your dataset to only useful information and individuals (`useless_observation_deletion`).

+### f/ Useless feature deletion

+In my dataset, the `Missing` feature voluntarily **lacks a very large amount of data**.
+Therefore, this feature does not bring any consequent interest to the whole dataset, and the potential analysis that are to be made on it.
+Deleting this feature will helps analysis to be focused on interesting features only (`useless_feature_deletion`).

 ## 3) Dataset transformation

 ---